zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-advanced.md

 ### Storing settings

 Settings that are associated with a blade can be stored.
 Those settings need to be declared both in the PDL definition file and in the ViewMmodel that is associated with the blade.
-The code that describes how to store settings is located at  `<dir>Client/V1/Blades/Template/Template.pdl` and  `<dir>Client/V1/Blades/Template/ViewModels/TemplateBladeViewModels.ts`.
+The code that demonstrates how to store settings is located at  `<dir>Client/V1/Blades/Template/Template.pdl` and  `<dir>Client/V1/Blades/Template/ViewModels/TemplateBladeViewModels.ts`.

 The process is as follows.